crustio/crust-wiki/docs/memberNode.md

 ### 2.1 Create your Accounts

-Refer to this link to create a Member account (It can be a single account).
+Refer to [this link](crust-account.md) to create a Member account (a single account).
 The Member node account needs to meet the following three requirements:

 * Reserve 5 CRUs as a transaction fee (cannot be locked) for sending work reports.
 It is recommended you check the remaining status of reserves from time to time;
 * Cannot be the account of Owner;